Kevin Lockett: Jacksonville Jaguars

 Lockett signed with the Jacksonville Jaguars two days after his release from the Redskins, and had five receptions (including two touchdowns) in his seven games for the team.
 Although less productive in terms of yards and receptions, the 2002 NFL season gave Lockett his career-high 4 touchdown receptions (and a touchdown pass).
 He re-signed with Jacksonville in the spring of 2003, but did not play any games for the Jaguars.

 New York Jets

 Lockett was signed by the New York Jets in mid-November.
 Lockett spent four weeks on the practice squad before being activated for the final three games in which he made 5 receptions for 76 yards.

 Personal life

-His son Tyler is a wide receiver for the Seattle Seahawks.
+His son Tyler is a wide receiver, most recently for the Seattle Seahawks.
 Another son, Sterling was offered a scholarship to Kansas State for their 2022 recruitment class, and announced his commitment on January 1, 2021.
 His younger brother Aaron played for the Canadian Football League for three seasons.